nikitavoloboev/data/looking-back/2021/2021-august.md

 The honesty part will hopefully translate into more interesting entries here in look backs and Twitter/Instagram too.
 Haven't shared much of anything there due to reasons of nothing much interesting happening.
 This is going to change starting now.

 Feel a lot better about this look back than any other one I've done.
 No complaining!
-I got this nice structure of `Did`, `Learned`, `Music`, and `Other` for closing thoughts that I will reuse for all upcoming look backs too.
+I got this nice structure of `Did`, `Learned`, `Listened`, `Watched` and `Other` for closing thoughts that I will reuse for all upcoming look backs too.
 Life is slowly getting better & back on track.

 [Onwards to new month. 🍃](https://open.spotify.com/track/6Pqy8Ds0FK7FuPzeZlXi5W?si=14750896e06d402d) Incredibly excited for it.